sitedata/checklyhq.com/site/content/blog/creating-a-chrome-extension-2018.md

 ### 1. Package your code into a zip file

-Your extension needs to be uploaded to Google as zip.
+Your extension needs to be uploaded to Google as a zip.
 You can have your build tool create a zip file for you.
 We "stole" this script from [Kocal's vue-web-extension](https://github.com/Kocal/vue-web-extension) repo, check it out in the [scripts directory](https://github.com/checkly/puppeteer-recorder/tree/master/scripts).
 Kudos to Kocal and Kudos to Google for keeping the distribution format as simple as a zip 👌.